‘Bold And The Beautiful’ Recap For Monday, August 27: Zoe Kisses Xander, Bill Warns Katie

-Bold and the Beautiful recap for Monday, August 27 features Steffy (Jacqueline MacInnes Wood) who decided to do a preview of her upcoming bedroom line, Intimates.
+Bold and the Beautiful recap for Monday, August 27, features Steffy (Jacqueline MacInnes Wood) deciding to do a preview of her upcoming bedroom line, Intimates.
 Xander (Adain Bradley) will be photographing the preview, and it’s clear that Zoe (Kiara Barnes) relishes in the fact that Xander has to take close-ups of her lingerie-clad figure.
 Emma (Nia Sioux) is visibly irritated with Zoe as she smiles at Xander while modeling down the runway.

 Steffy, Quinn (Rena Sofer) and Ridge (Thorsten Kaye) discuss the line.
-Quinn wants to know about the jewelry selections, and wants to know if Ridge approved it.
+Quinn wants to know about the jewelry selections and wants to know if Ridge approved it.
 But Steffy informs her that she has the final say when it comes to Intimates.
 According She Knows Soaps, Quinn also has some notes for the models once they finish.
 Zoe asks Quinn if she can model the showstopper.

 Steffy also gave Emma some notes for Zoe.
 Emma tells Zoe that she needs to speak to her but that she needed to get dressed first.
 Zoe wants to know if Emma is the assistant or the boss.
 Before Emma can answer her, Quinn pulls her away.
 Xander, who saw the almost-confrontation, asks Zoe to take it easy on his girlfriend.
 Instead, Zoe pulls him behind the clothes rack where she thanks him for not insisting that she return to the UK.
 She also lets him know that she hopes that they can be more than just friends in the future.
 Zoe kisses Xander.